 Housing statistics are provided in the following sections by HUD using 2011-2015 ACS five-year estimates.
-The Consolidated Plan interprets housing patterns based on the data provided since local data is not available to the level of detail.
+The Con Plan interprets housing patterns based on the data provided since local data is not available to the detail of desirable levels.

-According to Table 27-All Residential Properties by Number of Units, there are 35,970 housing units in the City of Lee's Summit, MO.
+According to Table 27-All Residential Properties by Number of Units, there are 35,970 housing units in Lee's Summit, MO.
 Table 28-Unit Size by Tenure, shows that there are 25,930 owners and 8,115 renters.
-This, of course, brings up the obvious point that these numbers are based on a summary of 5 year survey data and not 100% data.
+This, of course, brings up the obvious point that these numbers are based on a summary of 5-year survey data and not 100% data.
 However, these statistics can be easily summarized by stating that approximately 72% are owners and 28% are renters.
 The City of Lee's Summit is primarily comprised of single-family detached dwelling units.
-Both home owners and renters in Lee's Summit have a preference for 3+ bedrooms.
+Both homeowners and renters in Lee's Summit have a preference for 3+ bedrooms.
 About two thirds of the City's housing stock was constructed after 1980.
 There is still plenty of room to grow in Lee's Summit.